mg4gh/MGMapViewer/docs/Features/DeveloperFeatures/Preferences/preferences.md

 **Caution:** use this feature only, if you exactly know what you do!

 There is an option to set manually shared preferences values.
-Create in the config folder a subfolder load containing files with the extension
+Create in the config folder a subfolder `load` containing any file with the extension
 ".properties" which contain key value pairs.
 By default these preferences are considered as String preferences.
 Using the prefix "Boolean:" in the value is changing this behaviour to a Boolean preference.